JuliaIO/CRC32.jl/README.md

 # CRC32

-CRC32 is a package for computing the [CRC-32 checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) as defined by the ISO 3309 / ITU-T V.42 / CRC-32-IEEE standards, similar to
-Julia's [CRC32c standard library](https://docs.julialang.org/en/v1/stdlib/CRC32c/) for the CRC-32c checksum.
+CRC32 is a package for computing the [CRC-32 checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) as defined by the ISO 3309 / ITU-T V.42 / CRC-32-IEEE standards, designed as a drop-in replacement for Julia's [CRC32c standard library](https://docs.julialang.org/en/v1/stdlib/CRC32c/) which computes the CRC-32**c** checksum.

 It exports a single function, `crc32`, described below.